Get started

 Auth keys can either be:

 • One-off, for one-time use.
-They can be used to connect a device or server, only once.
+They can only be used to connect a device or server one time.
 This is meant for situations where you can't authenticate on the device yourself, so using a key is more practical.
 For example, a cloud server might use a one-off key to connect.

 • Reusable, for multiple uses.
-They can be used to connect multiple nodes.
-For example, multiple instances of on-prem database might use a reusable key to connect.
+They can be used to connect multiple devices.
+For example, multiple instances of an on-premises database might use a reusable key to connect.

 Be very careful with reusable keys!
 These can be very dangerous if stolen.
 They're best kept in a key vault product specially designed for the purpose.